 The impact of AI is expanding rapidly, but due to its complexity it offers challenges to ensuring proper, ethical, unbiased and transparent operations.
 This is evidenced by increasing reporting on the use and misuse of AI in government and media, and calls for greater scrutiny and oversight.
 Skills related to ethical use of AI will be more and more important for both developers and users of AI technology.

-- Self-reflection Research Paper: the certificate program requires a culminating research paper to demonstrate student self-reflection on specific issues in AI ethics.
-Students take a 1-unit independent study in conjunction with this course, to be supervised by one of the faculty advisors (see below for a list of advisors).
+Self-Reflection Research Paper: the certificate program requires a culminating research paper to demonstrate student self-reflection on specific issues in AI ethics.
+Students take a 1-unit independent study in conjunction with this course, to be supervised by one of the faculty advisors (see list of advisors).

-We welcome applications from current matriculated San Francisco State University graduate students (domestic and international) and non-matriculated post-baccalaureate domestic students interested in the multidisciplinary study of Artificial Intelligence and Ethics.
+We welcome applications from current matriculated San Francisco State University graduate students and non-matriculated post-baccalaureate domestic students interested in the multidisciplinary study of Artificial Intelligence and Ethics.

 Award of Certificate